KurdyMalloy/CKEasyWifiConfig/README.md

 ## Usage ##
 There is two example projects provided with the library; one to use a configuration file on the card and one where you can pass the security infos in the code.

-To use the library, make sure that you include all the dependency library before you include CKEasyWifiConfig.
+To use the library, make sure that you include all the dependency libraries before you include CKEasyWifiConfig.

-If you want to make the library outputs some debugging information in the serial port, make sur to define "CKEASYWIFICONFIG_SERIAL_DEBUG" before to include the library.
+If you want the library to output some debugging information in the serial port, make sure to define "CKEASYWIFICONFIG_SERIAL_DEBUG" before to include the library.
 Also you will have to make sure that you setup the serial port before you call the "Setup()" method of the library.

-It is also very important to initialize the SD card before you call the "Setup()" method of the library as this library make use of it.
+It is also very important to initialize the SD card before you call the "Setup()" method of the CKEasyWifiConfig class since it will use it.

 Example: